Island-class ferry: Construction and service history

 On November 6, 2019, BC Ferries ordered four more of the vessels, which were all due to enter service in 2022.
 The contract for the four new vessels was again awarded to Damen, for $200 million.
 Each vessel in this phase made the transatlantic voyage under its own power and a temporary name.
 All four vessels were later named in the Kwakwaka'wakw indigenous language, replacing their temporary numbered name.
 Island 3 became (meaning "dawn on the land") and Island 4 became (meaning "porpoise") on August 23, 2021.
 Island 5 was revealed and christened as (meaning "eagle of the sea") on December 14, 2021.
 Island 6 marked the completion of the second phase of the Island-class roder, renamed (meaning "raven of the sea") on January 11, 2022.
 Originally, the new vessels were scheduled to enter service in the second quarter of 2022; however, the two vessels slated for the Quadra Island route were tentatively delayed until early 2023 due to lack of available crew.
-Island Kwigwis and Island Gwawis entered service and replaced Quinsam on the Gabriola Island route on April 12, 2022.
+Island Kwigwis and Island G̲wawis entered service and replaced Quinsam on the Gabriola Island route on April 12, 2022.
 Most of the Island-class vessels underwent sea trials in the Saanich Inlet, near Victoria, and in Baynes Sound before their entry to service, and spent time at both the Point Hope Shipyard and BC Ferries Deas Dock.

-The name Island Gwawis received backlash from Snuneymuxw First Nation on the grounds of discrimination after the vessel, named in another First Nations language, operated through Snuneymuxw territory.
+The name Island G̲wawis received backlash from Snuneymuxw First Nation on the grounds of discrimination after the vessel, named in another First Nations language, operated through Snuneymuxw territory.
 The group had been invited to participate in the naming process along with other indigenous groups.